AstaClover/adast-install/README.md

-# rtak Masternode Setup Guide (Ubuntu 16.04)
+# adast Masternode Setup Guide (Ubuntu 16.04)
-This guide will assist you in setting up a rtak Masternode on a Linux Server running Ubuntu 16.04.
+This guide will assist you in setting up a adast Masternode on a Linux Server running Ubuntu 16.04.
 (Use at your own risk)

 If you require further assistance contact the support team @ [Discord]()
 ***